instana/android-agent/instana-example/README.md

 - `plugin`: gradle plugin to simplify configuration for apps
 - `runtime`: weaving logic, instrumentation, beacon handling, ...

+### Configure `app`

+Copy [app/instana.properties.example](app/instana.properties.example) to `app/instana.properties` and replace the placeholders in `app/instana.properties` with your Instana *app key* and your *reporting url*.
+If you don't have any Instana credentials, please [create a Trial account](https://www.instana.com/trial/)

+Review and tweak Instana configuration in [app/src/main/java/com/instana/mobileeum/DemoApp.kt](app/src/main/java/com/instana/mobileeum/DemoApp.kt).

+### Build types

+The `app` module currently has 2 build types:
+- `debug`: debuggable, allows the use of user certificates installed in your device to proxy all request/responses (both encrypted and unencrypted)
+- `release`: obfuscated and shrunk using R8

-### Building `instana-example`
+### Compile

-Please head over to it's specific [README.md](instana-example/README.md) to learn how to build `instana-example`.

-### Building Instana Android Agent

-You must use IntelliJ Ultimate IDE in order to compile the `plugin` and `runtime`.
+You must use the full IntelliJ Ultimate IDE in order to compile the `plugin` and `runtime`.

-If you want to work on the `runtime` or `plugin` components of the Agent, you must publish them to your local maven repository so they can be found by your application.
+If you want to work on the `runtime` or `plugin` components of the Agent, you must publish them to your local maven repository so they can be found by the `app`.

 Relevant commands:
 - compile and publish `runtime` to local maven: